What is Marketing Automation?

 What is marketing automation?

-A pragmatic question deserves a pragmatic answer.
 Marketing automation is software that helps businesses streamline their marketing communications and management processes through automated tasks.
-This often includes things like email marketing, customer segmentation and customer data management.
+Marketing automation often includes things like email marketing, customer segmentation, and customer data management.

 - Businesses adopt marketing automation tools in order to: